-To protect remaining open space, the Township will need to focus on making ordinances more effective and useful, conducting outreach to property owners whose land could contribute to an open space network, and partnering with conservation organizations.
+To protect remaining open space, the Township should focus on making the Open Space Option ordinance more useable, conducting outreach to property owners whose land could contribute to an open space network, and partnering with conservation organizations.

 Transforming the West Goshen Shopping Center and Paoli Pike/Gay Street corridor will require updates to the zoning ordinance and SLDO to permit mixed-use and high-density development along with design guidelines that capture the type and form of development desired.
 Close coordination with PennDOT, SEPTA, DVRPC, Chester County, West Chester Borough, and East Goshen Township will also be required to make this corridor walkable and bikeable and to create connections.